-- Methotrexate self-injectable solution is available as brand-name drugs.
-It’s not available in a generic form.
+- 1. Methotrexate self-injectable solution is available as a generic and as brand-name drugs.
 Brand names: Rasuvo and Otrexup.

 - Methotrexate comes in four forms: self-injectable solution, injectable IV solution, oral tablet, and oral solution.
 For the self-injectable solution, you can either receive it from a healthcare provider, or you or a caregiver can give it to you at home.

 - Methotrexate self-injectable solution is used to treat psoriasis.
 It’s also used to treat rheumatoid arthritis, including polyarticular juvenile idiopathic arthritis.

 - This drug has black box warnings.
 These are the most serious warnings from the Food and Drug Administration (FDA).
 Black box warnings alert doctors and patients about drug effects that may be dangerous.